jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 preview
 *************************************************************************************

-I build the relationships below step by step to see how files_ and folders_ are related like a family tree, and at the end know how to move around them because I understand the relationships.
+This is the tree I have at the end after I build each part step by step to see how files_ and folders_ are related.
+I also know how to move around in the tree because I understand the relationships.

 .. literalinclude:: ../code/bonus/learnDirectoryRelationshipsTree
   :language: shell

-These are all the commands used in this chapter
+These are all the commands I use in this chapter

 * mkdir_ to `make directories`_
 * cd_ to `change directories`_